GISerWang/giserwang.github.io/_pages/home.md

 and received the M.S. degree under the supervision of <a href="http://adcfj.cn/sirc/door/team/TeacherList/Detail?personId=422" target="_blank">Prof. Sheng Wu</a> from <a href="https://adc.fzu.edu.cn/" target="_blank">The Academy of Digital China</a>, <a href="https://www.fzu.edu.cn/" target="_blank">Fuzhou University</a> in 2020.
 <br>

-Currently, I am an Assistant Professor at the State Key Laboratory of Geographic Information Science and Technology, Institute of Geographic Sciences and Natural Resources Research (IGSNRR), Chinese Academy of Sciences (CAS).
+Currently, I am an Assistant Professor at the <a href="http://www.lreis.ac.cn/" target="_blank">State Key Laboratory of Geographic Information Science and Technology</a>, <a href="http://www.igsnrr.ac.cn/" target="_blank">Institute of Geographic Sciences and Natural Resources Research (IGSNRR)</a>, Chinese Academy of Sciences (CAS).
 Previously, I was a Postdoctoral Fellow at IGSNRR, CAS, under the supervision of <a href="http://www.igsnrr.cas.cn/sourcedb_igsnrr_cas/zw/dsjs/bssds/dtxydlxx/200906/t20090626_1842363.html" target="_blank">Prof. Feng Lu</a>.
 <br>

 My research interests include Spatiotemporal data mining, Spatiotemporal prediction, Social computing, and Public health, especially focus on Spatiotemporal prediction of transportation systems.